OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 ===============
 1. Introduction
 ===============
-This guide is written as an introductory outcome-oriented tutorial for MapWindow, version 4.8.6.
-It is *not* a comprehensive users guide that systematically describes each menu item and every dialog option.
-Rather, it provides instructions on how to accomplish a suite of basic GIS tasks.
+This quickstart provides an introduction to a limited set of the functionality provided by MapWindow GIS v4.8.6 and it provides instructions on how to accomplish a suite of basic GIS tasks.
 My aim is to provide an easy-to-follow guide for users that are mainly interested in displaying GIS data, conducting simple queries, and exporting high quality maps for use in publications and presentations.
 This being the case, not all of the functionality of MapWindow is covered.
 In particular, the guide only covers the main program and not the plug-ins (except for the shapefile